New students are required to take ACCUPLACER placement testing in reading, mathematics, and English.

 ACCUPLACER Scheduling and Costs

-Notify the Admissions Office via email so testing arrangements can be made.
+Notify the Admissions Office via email or by phone at 406-377-9400 to make testing arrangements.
 Please bring your valid photo ID with date of birth displayed to the Student Services Offices in the Main Building a half hour before the scheduled test to check in.

 ACCUPLACER Study Materials